When Cathryn and Allen hit the “Launch” button on their “SELF Journal” Kickstarter campaign, they were confident it would be big.

 We knew we had a great product, but there was one challenge: we needed to somehow grow an email list from scratch in a few months so that we had an audience to launch our Kickstarter to.

 The first 48 hours on Kickstarter are crucial since this is when the first jolt of backers will pledge money to your campaign.

 Once you show Kickstarter that people dig your project, their algorithm will do it’s thing, and you’ll show up under popular projects and perhaps even the first page, like this:

 But you won’t get featured on the front page if you don’t have that initial surge of sales, and the best way to get that initial surge is to build a list of people who can’t wait to get it.

-Our landing page explained the product concept, the Kickstarter launch date and collected people’s email addresses that were interested in it.
 It gave us something easy to link people to, and we used it to supplement many of the other techniques in this post.

 In total, we got over 350 signups from this page.
 It wasn’t our highest source, but we knew that these people were highly targeted and would be more likely to buy on launch day if we did the pre-launch right.

 Note: The best way to do this on top of your existing site is to use a Welcome Mat that can turn any page on your site into a landing page.

 There are active and passive strategies for growing your list.
 An active strategy is something you have to keep doing over and over again to collect emails, whereas a passive one you can set once and forget it.